JuanMMontoya/WDRL/README.md

 $ python3 pacman.py -p PacmanWDQN -n 101 -x 1 -g DirectionalGhost -l mediumClassic --path WDQN-mediumC-3feat --fixRandomSeed 6311
 ```

-Where the program runs on the medium map, evaluating the model for 100 games, using the directional ghoths and the WDQN algoritm with 3 features.
+Where the program runs on the medium map, evaluating the model for 100 games, using the directional ghosts(follows Pac-man actively) and the WDQN algoritm with 3 features.
 In addition, the fix random seed "6111" is used to guarantee replication.
 To see how this random seed was selected open the file *createRandomSeed.py*

-For replicating

-## Example of how to train
+To replicate the training results of the study, you can call the `runExperiments.sh` file.
+Please follow the instruction of this file.

+## Train

-Run a model on `smallGrid` layout for 6000 episodes, of which 5000 episodes
+Run a model on the `smallClassic` layout for 6000 episodes, of which 5000 episodes
 are used for training.
+In addition, the directional ghosts are used instead of the random ghosts

 ```
-$ python3 pacman.py -p PacmanDQN -n 6000 -x 5000 -l smallGrid
+$ python3 pacman.py -p PacmanWDQN -n 6000 -x 5000 -g DirectionalGhost -l smallClassic --path WDQN-smallC-feat3
 ```

+The hyperparameters of `PacmannWDQN_agents.py` are in the `json` file `WDQN-smallC-feat3` in the directory *dict/smallC*.
 ### Layouts
 Different layouts can be found and created in the `layouts` directory.